 Plot Summary:

 Set on a remote Scottish island in 1950, this brooding drama explores the strained marriage between a strict, fundamentalist minister, Balor (Damian Lewis), and his neglected wife, Aislin (Andrea Riseborough).
-Their isolated existence is disrupted by the arrival of a troubled juvenile delinquent, Fionn, sent to live with them.
+The arrival of a troubled juvenile delinquent, Fionn, sent to live with them, disrupts their isolated existence.
 The film delves into themes of repression, desire, and faith amidst the wild and unforgiving landscape.

 The striking and often harsh beauty of the Isle of Mull is a central character in The Silent Storm.
 The film extensively used the island’s dramatic cliffs, windswept shores, and remote locations to underscore the isolation and emotional intensity of the story.
-Specifically, some reviews mention the beautiful views of Carsaig and out to sea.
+Specifically, critics and viewers alike frequently mention the beautiful views of Carsaig and the surrounding sea.

 An outsider living on a remote Scottish island, finds herself caught between her minister husband and the delinquent who is sent to live with them.